"The train has left the station."

 "We waste people's time training them for things that don't matter because we're guessing what the business needs."

-Pre-pandemic, the HR world was obsessed with retention and work movement.
+Pre-pandemic, the workforce world was obsessed with retention and work movement.
 Post-COVID, and with the rise of GenAI, the conversation flipped.

-"We've gone from skills-based orgs to CEOs asking how to build an AI-powered workforce." — Siobhan Savage
+"We've gone from capability-led organizations to CEOs asking how to build an AI-powered workforce."
+Siobhan Savage

 AI isn't just about automating tasks.
 It's redefining work itself: